katy gautsch / Head of school

 brianna frost / lead teacher (eaglets)

 Brianna continues to explore and learn alongside the adventurous children who spend their days here at MVCS.
-When Brianna isn’t enjoying her time educating her students, she spends time traveling with her husband, Nick.
+When Brianna isn't enjoying her time educating her students, she spends time traveling with her husband, Nick.
 During the school year Brianna lives in Thornton with her husband and their dog, Moxie.
+In the summer they enjoy van life in the van Nick converted into a cozy home on wheels.

 olivia casey / assistant teacher (eaglets)